meyda/meyda/readme.md

 [hughrawlinson][hugh-github] | [nevosegal][nevo-github] | [jakubfiala][jakub-github] | [2xAA][2xaa-github]

 ### Usage
-Please see [the documentation](docs) for setup and usage instructions.
+Please see [the documentation][docs] for setup and usage instructions.

 ### Contributing